The application is now closed.

 The CHS will only fund proposals that:

-1. Outline clearly and in detail a research project that contributes to scholarship in Classical studies or the humanities in general;
+- Outline clearly and in detail a research project that contributes to scholarship in classical studies or the humanities in general;

-2. Demonstrate the capability of the researcher(s) to carry out the project: for example, through prior publications and letters of support;
+- Demonstrate the capability of the researcher(s) to achieve the proposed outcomes of the project: e.g., through prior publications and letters of support; and

-3. Explain the importance of a CHS fellowship to the progress of the project.
+- Explain the importance of a fellowship and residency at the CHS to the progress of the proposed research project.

-As part of the application process, applicants must upload three documents in PDF format:
+As part of the application process, applicants must upload four documents in PDF format:

 1. A detailed research proposal of no more than 1,000 words.
 Bibliographies and references do not count toward the word limit.